 Like famous paintings?

-It's an overview of the history of painting, to have, hold, study, compare, and to know must-see masterpieces in US and Europe's art museums.
+It's an overview of art history, to have, hold, study, compare, and to know some of the best paintings in US and Europe's art museums.